MaestSi/MosaicViewer_HTT/README.md

 Usage: ./MosaicViewer.sh

 Note: the file **config_MosaicViewer.sh** should be in the same directory.
-It currently supports CGG repeat motif.
+It currently supports CAG, CGG and CAA repeat motifs.

 Outputs: